INSIGHTS IN ACTION

 How_to_calculate_net_dollar_churn

 Net dollar churn can be negative, and that’s good.
-It means your company is still growing through upselling existing customers, even if you don’t bring in new customers.
-Optimize for this with solid cross-selling and upselling strategies, encourage clients to bring on more user seats, and consider additional efforts to boost contract values.
+It means your company is still growing through upselling existing customers, even if you don’t acquire customers.
+Optimize for this with solid cross-selling and upselling strategies, encourage existing customers to bring on more user seats, and consider additional efforts to boost contract values.

 There are several other ways to calculate churn, and they each measure revenue and customer loss differently.
-However, the three approaches outlined here provide a solid foundation, as they will highlight different trends and raise the right questions on your continuous quest to curb churn and drive retention.
+However, the three approaches outlined here provide a solid foundation, as they will highlight different trends and raise the right questions on your continuous quest to curb churn and drive retention and increase customer lifetime value.

 Benchmarking SaaS Churn

-You’ll want to compare against churn benchmarks to see how your company’s performance compares to that of other SaaS companies.
+You’ll want to compare against churn benchmarks to see how your company’s performance compares to that of other companies in the SaaS industry.
 However, identifying an acceptable churn rate can be tricky, especially for younger startups without much historical data.

 It’s important to remember that benchmarks are only useful when your underlying calculations are the same as the benchmark.
 In other words, when you’re comparing apples to apples.

-For example, a mature SaaS firm with a mature product and an established customer base will typically have lower churn than a high-growth company with a newer product that is offering free trials and discounts to attract as many new customers as possible.
+For example, mature SaaS companies with a mature product and established customer engagement will typically have lower churn than a high-growth company with a newer product that is offering free trials and discounts to attract as many new customers as possible.

-Blindly comparing your churn rate to industry benchmarks or companies with a different set of calculations or circumstances can easily result in misguided decision making.
+Blindly comparing your churn rate to SaaS industry benchmarks or SaaS businesses with a different set of calculations or circumstances can easily result in misguided decision making for your business model.

 The annual KeyBanc Capital Markets SaaS Survey is one great benchmarking resource that is particularly useful because it presents data for private and public SaaS firms.